jz427/Honeypot-Sentinel-Lab/README.md

 ## Step 2.
 Deploy the Honeypot VM

 - Attempted Windows 11 but switched to Windows 10 due to zone restrictions<br/>
-- Placed the VM inside the VNet and Resource Group<br/>
+- Placed the VM inside the virtual network and Resource Group<br/>
 - Modified Network Security Group inbound rules to allow all traffic<br/>
 - Disabled Windows Defender Firewall (Domain, Private, Public) to fully expose the VM<br/>